 The Goldman Summer Fellowship through the American Jewish Committee works to develop future leaders in the areas of international and domestic politics, diplomacy, public relations, and management.
 Placements for this fellowship can be anywhere from New York, to Melbourne, Australia.
 Fellows will learn about advocacy, development, research and policy in the various regions that AJC is working in.
 Eligible applicants are entering their junior or senior year of undergrad or in graduate school.

-The application for the Summer 2020 Fellowship is now closed.
+The Summer 2021 Fellowship Application is now open.

 Cost: All major travel costs will be covered by AJC + a stipend of at least $4,000

 Project TEN is an international development program that operates volunteer centers in developing areas.
 They bring together young Jewish adults from all over the world, to a program that combines volunteer work with local communities and service-learning in the fields of international development, culture, identity, and Jewish activism.
 Project TEN is sponsored by the Jewish Agency.
-They offer 1.5-3 month long volunteering programs at their centers in Uganda, Ghana, Mexico, Israel, Puerto Rico, and South Africa.
+They offer 1.5-3 month long volunteering programs at their centers in Uganda, Ghana, Mexico, Israel (Mitze Ramon and Kibbutz Harduf), South Africa, and Greece.

 Spend a year serving for justice at a leading anti-poverty organization while living and learning at the crossroads of justice and Jewish life.
 You’ll build real-world expertise, develop activist chops and Jewish social justice insights, live communally in pluralistic community, and access Jewish opportunities for life.
 Contact firstname.lastname@example.org to learn more!